 SignNow's apps for Android and iOS are used by over 40% of Fortune 1000 companies, for good reason.
 If you're intending to use eSignature software on your phone, you won't find a better solution.

-Price: The entry-level plan is $5/month per user.
-Full-feature plans come in for $15/month per user.
-Enterprise plans are available.
+Price: The entry-level plan is $8/user/month.
+Full-feature plans come in for $15/user/month.
+Enterprise plans are available starting at $30/user/month.

 SignEasy differentiates itself by offering a minimal user interface intended to be easy to use (as you can guess from the name).